IPFS

 No matches for those filters.

 An anonymizing network routes your traffic through layers of volunteer-run relays, so no single point ever knows both who you are and what you are doing.
-Unlike a VPN, there is no company to trust or to subpoena.
-These are the self-contained networks that make you genuinely hard to trace.
+Unlike a VPN, there is no company to trust or to subpoena, and no central log to seize.
+These are the self-contained networks that make you genuinely hard to trace, each one tuned for a slightly different job and a slightly different threat.

 Tor is the most mature option and the right default for anonymous web browsing and reaching onion services.
-I2P is built for services that live inside the network itself, like anonymous hosting and peer-to-peer.
-Others here focus on file sharing or messaging.
-Match the network to the task, since no single tool does everything and the wrong choice can leak more than it protects.
+I2P is built for services that live inside the network itself, such as anonymous hosting and peer-to-peer exchange, rather than for general browsing out to the open web.
+Others here lean toward file sharing or messaging.
+No single tool does everything well, and the wrong choice can leak more than it protects, so the honest answer is to match the network to the specific thing you are trying to do.
+Pick the one designed for your task instead of the one with the biggest name.